LiterallyTheOne/Pytorch_Tutorial/docs/4_train/index.md

 iris_classifier = IRISClassifier()
 ```

-Now, we are ready to start learning how to train our model
+Now, we are ready to start learning how to train our model.

-## Optimizer

 ## Save and load our model